-Iron-core filter chokes are intended to be operated with a specified amount of DC flowing through them.
-The inductance of such a choke can be widely different under conditions of zero DC and maximum recommended DC, so their impedance should always be measured with the recommended amount of direct current flowing simultaneously with the alternating test current.
+Iron-core filter chokes are intended to be operated with a specified amount of dc flowing through them.
+The inductance of such a choke can vary widely under different conditions of zero dc and maximum recommended dc, so their impedance should always be measured with the recommended amount of direct current flowing simultaneously with the alternating test current.
 Any of the following methods may be used to measure choke-coil impedance if means are provided for passing a direct current through the choke during the measurement: Sec.
 3.2, Fig. 3-1; Sec.
 3.3, Fig. 3-2; Sec.
 3.4, Fig. 3-3; Sec.
 3.6, Fig. 3-4; and Sec.
 3.7, Fig. 3-5.
-Conventional filtering and bypassing must be added to these circuits to keep the AC test signal out of the DC supply, and vice versa.
-The AC test-signal amplitude must be no more than 10% of the steady DC level.
+Conventional filtering and bypassing must be added to these circuits to keep the ac test signal out of the dc supply, and vice versa.
+The ac test-signal amplitude must be no more than 10% of the steady dc level.
 (See Sec.
 1.14, Ch.
-1 for a discussion of AC combined with DC.)
+1 for a discussion of ac combined with dc.)